MatheusAvellar/LiteLightbox/README.md

 # LiteLightbox
-A lightweight, plug'n'play lightbox plugin for the web, written in about 100 lines of pure vanilla JavaScript.
+A lightweight, plug'n'play lightbox plugin for the web, written in about 200 lines of pure vanilla JavaScript.
-Minifies to about 1.5&nbsp;KB, `gzip`s to about 750&nbsp;B.
+Minifies to about 3&nbsp;KB, `gzip`s to a little over 1&nbsp;KB.
 Comes with an optional default stylesheet mimicking Wikipedia's lightbox.

 Check out the [demo/documentation](https://lab.avl.la/LiteLightbox/)!
 It's mobile friendly as well :)